auth0/docs/articles/rules/guides/management-api.md

 ---
+title: Use the Management API with Rules
-description: How to use the Management API in rules.
+description: Learn how to use the Management API with rules.
 toc: true
 topics:
   - rules